hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_system.md

 I mean flat binaries and bare-metal target

 [19:12:20](#SfnkBuHgGXcCujvp2oXqkjCwuaXCnDksyw9eDD1SFp8) <vazub_gitlab (VaZub)>:
-Assuming I want to go really low-level and do some arcane OS or even BIOS-level development (don't ask why Ì†ΩÌ∏É)
+Assuming I want to go really low-level and do some arcane OS or even BIOS-level development (don't ask why üòÉ)

 [19:27:49](#HW3PgJLQc8zPV6xvIQ9tV9GrvvbsVmAgJxbemm2HBHA) <greggirwin (Gregg Irwin)>:
 @BeardPower has already done some of that.
 Until someone goes down that road a bit, we won't know what features are missing, or most helpful.